integrationsconsultant/workday/src/pages/index.md

       off-shore or internal team members.
     image: "/images/integration-cloud-platform-sc.png"
     actions: []
-  - title: Application Management and Support Services
+  - title: Application Management and Support
     content: |-
       Workday Application Management and Support services across the entire gamut of Workday’s application stream such as: